Published Sep 28, 2021

-To commemorate the series premiere of Star Trek: The Next Generation which aired 32 years ago this Saturday, we’re taking a look behind-the-scenes of “Encounter at Farpoint.”
+To commemorate the series premiere of Star Trek: The Next Generation which aired 32 years ago, we’re taking a look behind-the-scenes of “Encounter at Farpoint.”

 Herman Zimmerman and Andrew Probert had a lot of work on their hands as the show’s production designer and consulting senior illustrator, respectively.
 In many regards, they were in charge of designing the look and mechanics of a brand-new era in Star Trek.